 - The lining of the entire gastrointestinal tract is at risk of cell death and sloughing.

-As the condition progresses, toxins may be increasing locally and when gastric dilatation is relieved these may circulate through the body resulting in additional cardiac arrhythmias, acute renal failure, and liver failure.
+As the condition progresses, toxins may increase locally and when the stomach is deflated, may circulate through the body resulting in additional cardiac arrhythmias, acute kidney failure, and liver failure.
 Bacteria also commonly gain access to the blood during this condition leading to bacteremia (bacteria in the blood) and sepsis.